What is a job description?

-Furthermore, job descriptions enable applicants to determine whether a job is a good fit.
-Communicating the duties and obligations is crucial if employers want new hires to fulfill work expectations.
-Candidates with disabilities, in particular, need to know the demands of a position so they can consider if the job could be suitable.
+Furthermore, job descriptions enable applicants to determine whether a job may be a good fit for them.
+Communicating duties and obligations is crucial if employers want new hires to fulfill work expectations.
+Candidates with disabilities, in particular, need to know the demands of a position so they can determine if the job could be suitable.

-What can HR leaders do to create high-quality job descriptions?
+How can HR leaders write high-quality job descriptions?

-HR professionals can incorporate these five tips to build job descriptions that attract suitable candidates:
+These five tips can help HR professionals build job descriptions that attract suitable candidates:

-- Include the various essential sections.
-A company overview, job summary, and an explanation of required responsibilities, skills, and qualifications enable candidates to determine if the position is appropriate for them.
+- Include essential information in separate sections.
+A company overview, job summary, and an explanation of required responsibilities, skills, and qualifications help candidates determine if the position is appropriate for them.
 Specify the job’s benefits and perks as well—it can tip the scales for curious candidates.

-- Make sure the descriptions are well-written.
+- Make sure your descriptions are well-written.
 The quality of the job description reflects directly on the company ethos.
 An engaging, comprehensive, and concise job description demonstrates professionalism and trustworthiness.

 - Make it concise.
 Ensure that the description is short—around 300 words—and to the point, as candidates will probably skip over a long-winded job description.

-- Keep the target audience in mind.
+- Keep your target audience in mind.
 Remember that the job description is intended for a living, breathing, thinking person.
 Use conversational, engaging language that aligns with the company brand.
-Depict the job accurately by including the expected duties, necessary soft skills, and perhaps explain what a day on the job entails.
+Depict the job accurately by including the expected duties and necessary soft skills, and perhaps explain what a day on the job entails.

-- Update job descriptions regularly.
+- Update your job descriptions regularly.
 Periodically review job descriptions to ensure they accurately reflect the role.
 If a position changes to include more responsibilities, update it.
-Proper job descriptions are essential for every single HR process to function smoothly.
+Proper job descriptions are essential for HR processes to function smoothly.